Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 <h2 align="center"><img src="readme/images/contact_1.png" alt="Contact Us page Screen Shot" width="650" height="800"></h2>

     - The contact us page allows the user to communicate with the studio.
     - The page allows the user to send a message to the studio which will be replied to.
-    - Alternatively, the user has adress and telephone contacts of the studio to be be able to visit or call.
+    - Alternatively, the user has the address and telephone contacts of the studio to be be able to visit or call.
-    - The page is responsive on different device sizes.

 <br>
 <br>